 I am currently the Secretary for the International Consortium of Environmental History Organizations (ICEHO)

 I am active in the Envirotech Special Interest Group of the Society for the History of Technology (SHOT).
 I have previously served as a co-convener and on the Article Prize Committee.

 I served on the Hal Rothman Fellowship committee (2008-2011) for the American Society for Environmental History (ASEH) and the Sites committee (2009-2011) for the Society for the History of Technology (SHOT).

 I am a member of the Nordic Environmental History Network established by Finn Arne Jørgensen and funded by Nordforsk (2009-2011).
-I co-coordinated the workshop meeting in Trondheim in November 2009 and am co-editing a book resulting from the October 2010 meeting in Stockholm, which will be published with University of British Columbia Press.
+I co-coordinated the workshop meeting in Trondheim in November 2009 and co-edited the book resulting from the October 2010 meeting in Stockholm.

 A research blog about reintroduction, restoration, and history